elastic-ipfs/side-indexer-lambda/README.md

 | AWS_SECRET_ACCESS_KEY        |         | The AWS secret key.    |
 | AWS_SESSION_TOKEN            |         | The AWS Session token. |

+Note: The Lambda needs `GetObject` and `PutObject` access on the bucket it is deployed on.

 ## Contributing

 Feel free to join in.
 All welcome.
 [Open an issue](https://github.com/ipfs-elastic-provider/side-indexer-lambda/issues)!